TL;DR

 - Your Incident's Total Cost: This includes the value of your written-off car, third-party damages, all legal fees, personal injury costs, loss of income, and alternative transport expenses.

-- Your Insurer's Payout: This is the maximum amount your policy will pay, subject to its limits, excess, and exclusions.
+- Your Insurer's claim payment: This is the maximum amount your policy may pay, subject to its limits, excess, and exclusions.

-The Insurance Gap = (Total Incident Cost) - (Insurer's Payout)
+The Insurance Gap = (Total Incident Cost) - (Insurer's claim payment)

 For too many, this gap is a devastating surprise.
 Let's look at a common real-world scenario: